amrei-bp/PANKEGG/README.md

 pankegg_app --help
 ```

-If the commands are not in your PATH then use the whole path to the executable or for Pixi use:
+If the commands are not in your PATH then use the whole path to the executable

+For Pixi use:

 ```bash
 pixi run pankegg_make_db --help